-Selhurst Park officially opened on the 30th of August 1924 with a match between Crystal Palace and Sheffield Wednesday, though the main stand had not been completed yet.
+Selhurst Park officially opened on the 30th of August 1924 with a match between Crystal Palace and Sheffield Wednesday.
+It consisted of one covered main stand and large terraces on earth banking on the other sides, though the main stand had not been completed in time for the opening.

 Few changes were made to the ground until in 1969 the Arthur Wait Stand got built opposite the main stand.

 Selhurst Park set its record attendance in 1979 when 51,801 came to see Crystal Palace beat Burnley and win the Second Division.

 In 1983, the club sold the back of the Whitehorse Lane terrace to retailer Sainsbury’s in order to raise money to pay off their debts.
 A few years later, the remainder of the stand got fitted with executive boxes and a roof.
 Much of the stadium had then already been converted into an all-seater.